ionic-team/ionic-docs/src/pages/layout/global-stylesheets.md

 Adds utility classes to hide any element based on the breakpoint, see [CSS Utilities](./css-utilities#element-display) for usage information.

-## Including Stylesheets
+## Usage

-Refer to the [Ionic Packages](../installation/cdn) section for how to include the global stylesheets based on the framework.
+Refer to [Ionic Packages](../installation/cdn) for how to include the global stylesheets based on the framework and [CSS Utilities](./css-utilities) for how to use the optional utilities.